NDevTK/writeups/privacy.md

 # Writeups Privacy Policy
 This website may store Cookies and use Google Analytics <https://www.google.com/policies/privacy/partners/> because I would like to know what posts and themes need improving.
-It also uses Github Pages <https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement> and Google Fonts <https://fonts.google.com/>.
+It also uses GitHub Pages <https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement> and Google Fonts <https://fonts.google.com/>.

-# Contact Infomation
+# Contact Information
 Site owner: <a href="mailto:ndevtk@protonmail.com">ndevtk@protonmail.com</a>